Thomas Cholmondeley, 1st Baron Delamere: Background

-He was the son of Thomas Cholmondeley (1726–1779), Member of Parliament for Cheshire.
+He was born on 9 August 1767 in Beckenham, Kent, the eldest son of Thomas Cholmondeley (1726–1779), Vale Royal, Cheshire and Dorothy Cowper.
 On his father's side he descended from a younger brother of Robert Cholmondeley, 1st Earl of Leinster, and Hugh Cholmondeley, father of Robert Cholmondeley, 1st Viscount Cholmondeley, from whom the Marquesses of Cholmondeley descend.
-His mother was Dorothy Cowper.
 Delamere was an indirect descendant of Sir Robert Walpole, the first Prime Minister of Great Britain.

 The Cholmondeleys were long established at their seat at Vale Royal Abbey, Cheshire which had been in the family since 1615.

+Cholmondeley was admitted to the Middle Temple in 1781 and entered Pembroke College, Oxford in 1785.

 Career

-Cholmondeley served as High Sheriff of Cheshire in 1792 and then in 1796 was elected to the House of Commons for his father's old seat of Cheshire, which he retained until 1812.
+He served as High Sheriff of Cheshire in 1792 and then in 1796 was elected to the House of Commons for his father's old seat of Cheshire, which he retained until 1812.
 On 17 July 1821 he was raised to the peerage as Baron Delamere, of Vale Royal in the County Palatine of Chester.
-The current baron, the 5th Baron Delamere, paints a picture of his early-19th century ancestor with deft, harsh strokes:
+Hugh Cholmondeley, 5th Baron Delamere paints a picture of his early-19th-century ancestor with deft, harsh strokes: